 The objective of the game is to checkmate your opponent's king, whereby the king is under direct attack, with no way to prevent it from an attack on any further move.

 Today, chess has come a long way since 1945, when Alan Turing used chess playing as an example of what a computer could do.

 In 1950 the first chess computers were born, and now the most popular chess games are either played individually against a hand held chess computer or played on-line either against a computer or across the internet with unseen opponents.

 Short Chess Game Presented by Serguei Vorojtsov

 When it comes to playing cards, countless games exist, including families of related games.
 Some games have formally standardized rules, while rules for others can vary by region, culture, and person.

-Cards are the main thing to play in any card game, and wining a card game primarily rests on mother luck.
+Cards are the main thing to play in any card game and winning a card game primarily rests on mother luck.